NJIT-WIS/project-management-github-activity/README.md

 1. I know how to make an SSH Key and add it to Github so I dont need to login with a password
 2. I learned Github issues
 ### Things you don't understand about what we are doing / web development.
-1. I wih I knew how to read different errors on command line.
+1. I wish I knew how to read different errors on command line.
+2. The purpose of Github Actions.
 ### Things you want to know next
 1. How to connect viewjs to elastic search